storyexplorer/The-Story-Explorer/_posts/2022-11-9-fundamentals-what-is-story.md

 ---
 layout: post
-title:  Pullquotes
+title:  What is Story?
-categories: [HTML,Code]
+categories: [Story Fundamentals]
-excerpt: In graphic design, a pull quote (also known as a lift-out pull quote) is a key phrase, quotation, or excerpt that has been pulled from an article and used as a page layout graphic element, serving to entice readers into the article or to highlight a key topic.
+excerpt: A story is a metaphor...
+But there's more to it than that.
 ---

+This is a big question.

+Before we continue...

+You can define what a story is and how to create one however you would like.
+This is just my idea, and how I think about the craft.
+What I propose below is a **tool, not a formula,** for thinking about crafting meaningful stories.

-In graphic design, a pull quote (also known as a lift-out pull quote) is a key phrase, quotation, or excerpt that has been pulled from an article and used as a page layout graphic element, serving to entice readers into the article or to highlight a key topic. {% include pullquote.html quote="It is typically placed in a larger or distinctive typeface and on the same page." %} Pull quotes are often used in magazine and newspaper articles, annual reports, and brochures, as well as on the web.
+In graphic design, a pull quote (also known as a lift-out pull quote) is a key phrase, quotation, or excerpt that has been pulled from an article and used as a page layout graphic element, serving to entice readers into the article or to highlight a key topic. {% include pullquote.html quote="A story is a metaphor." %} Pull quotes are often used in magazine and newspaper articles, annual reports, and brochures, as well as on the web.
 They can add visual interest to text-heavy pages with few images or illustrations.

 Placement of a pull quote on a page may be defined in a publication's or website's style guide.
 Such a typographic device may or may not be aligned with a column on the page.
 Some designers, for example, choose not to align the quote.
 In that case, the quotation cuts into two or more columns, as in the example shown.
 Because the pull quote invites the reader to read about the highlighted material, the pull quote should appear before the text it cites and, generally, fairly close to it.